 Among the reasons physicians may be sued more often than APNs involve attention to and time spent with patients.
-Communication failures have been found to be a key factor in malpractice cases. rev In a CNA/NSO claims study, generally the longer time spent in an encounter, the fewer claims were made against NPs. revi Physicians see large numbers of patients daily in an effort to maximize income for a practice, potentially resulting in less time spent with individual patients communicating about their concerns and complaints.
-When patients perceive physicians as empathetic, they are significantly less likely to conclude that physicians have made medical errors and fostering empathy takes time. reviii Concentration One meta-analysis of primary care provided by physicians and APNs found that resource utilization and costs were equivalent for comparable care, but that patients were more satisfied with the care of nurses. reix Physicians also incur more liability risk because they see more complex patients including those associated with the highest number of claims (neurosurgery, plastic surgery, orthopedics, and obstetrics/gynecology). concentration
+Communication failures have been found to be a key factor in malpractice cases. \\cv\ In a CNA/NSO claims study, generally the longer time spent in an encounter, the fewer claims were made against NPs. \\Physicians see large numbers of patients on a daily basis in an effort to maximize income for a practice, potentially resulting in less time spent with individual patients communicating about their concerns and complaints.
+When patients perceive physicians as empathetic, they are significantly less likely to conclude that physicians have made medical errors and fostering empathy takes time. \\cviii\\ Cone meta-analysis of primary care provided by physicians and APNs found that resource utilization and costs were equivalent for comparable care, but that patients were more satisfied with the care of nurses. \\Cviii\\ Physicians also incur more liability risk because they see more complex patients including those associated with the highest number of claims (neurosurgery, plastic surgery, orthopedics, and obstetrics/gynecology). \\Cviii\\ Communication in the patients of the provided surgery and obstetrics/gynecology). \\Cviii\\ Communication in the patients of the provided surgery and obstetrics/gynecology). \\Cviii\\ Communication in the patients of the pati

-While NJ, APNs are required to have a joint protocol with a licensed physician for the purposes of prescribing medication and devices; all other aspects of their practice are already autonomous.
-For a physician to be found liable in a lawsuit against an APN when the physician is the legal collaborator, Buppert's scrutiny of court records shows that the physician must have been involved in the care and either failed to have followed the standard of care, or failed to follow state law with regard to the contractual relationship.^{ci} In NJ, the mandated nature of the relationship means the physician must sign the joint protocol, review at least one record with an APN annually, and be available for consultation either in person or by electronic communication.
+In NJ, APNs are required to have a joint protocol with a licensed physician, only for the purposes of prescribing medication and devices; all other aspects of their practice are already independent.
+For a physician to be found liable in a lawsuit against an APN when the physician is the legal collaborator, Buppert's scrutiny of court records show that the physician must have been involved in the care and either failed to have followed the standard of care, or failed to follow state law with regard to the contractual relationship.ci In NJ, the mandated nature of the relationship means the physician must sign the joint protocol, review at least one record with an APN annually, and be available for consultation either in person or by electronic communication.

-APNs working as fully autonomous professionals pose the least risk to physicians.
-This make the continued efforts of organized medicine to resist the removal of the JP related to APN prescribing from NJ statutes puzzling.
+APNs working as fully autonomous professionals, pose the least risk to physicians.
+This makes the continued efforts of organized medicine to resist the removal of the joint protocol requirement related to APN prescribing from NJ statutes, puzzling.

-Because the NJ Board of Medical examiners Corporate Practice Rules (CPOM) (N.J.A.C.
+Because the NJ Board of Medical examiners Corporate Practice Rules (N.J.A.C.
 13:355-6.5 i) preclude physicians from being employees of professionals of "lesser licensure," most APNs in NJ are employees of physicians.
-This places physicians at greater liability risk than if an APN is an independent practitioner (working as a limited liability partner), under the theory of respondeat superior (an employer may be held liable for the negligence of an employee).^{cii} From a legal autonomous professionals, pose the least risk to standpoint, APNs working as fully autonomous professionals, pose the least risk to physicians.
+This places physicians at greater liability risk than if an APN is an independent practitioner (working as a limited liability partner), under the theory of respondeat superior (an employer may be held liable for the negligence of an employee).
+From a legal standpoint, APNs working as fully autonomous professionals, pose the least risk to physicians.
 This makes the continued efforts of organized medicine to resist the removal of the joint protocol requirement related to APN prescribing from NJ statutes, puzzling.

-An analysis of medical malpractice and scope of practice laws concludes that malpractice risks faced by physicians could be reduced by the elimination of supervisory or collaborative practice mandates for APNs. in NJ, fear of the threat of legal liability has resulted in physicians charging high fees to work with APNs, or refusing to work with APNs at all.
+An analysis of medical malpractice and scope of practice laws concludes that malpractice risks faced by physicians could be reduced by the elimination of supervisory or collaborative practice mandates for APNs. ciii In NJ, fear of the threat of legal liability has resulted in physicians charging high fees to work with APNs, or refusing to work with APNs at all.
 By current law, NJ APNs are fully responsible and accountable for the care they provide.
 Accordingly, they carry their own malpractice insurance.